 If you want to hire a Fashion Designer, having well-prepared Fashion Designer Interview Questions is essential for finding a suitable applicant.

-A Fashion Designer is a creative professional who specializes in the design of clothing and accessories.
+A Fashion Designer is a creative professional specializing in clothing and accessories design.

 Usually, Fashion Designers have a Bachelor’s Degree in fine arts, fashion design, or a related field.

 They should have previous work experience in similar roles.